Andy Keeling

-Andrew Keeling is a British politician who has served as Chief Executive of the Falkland Islands since 2021.
+Andrew Keeling is a British civil servant who served as Chief Executive of the Falkland Islands from 2021 to 2025.
 He previously served as Chief Operating Officer of Leicester City Council.

 Career

 In September 2020, it was announced that Keeling had accepted an offer to be appointed Chief Executive of the Falkland Islands.
 He assumed this role in April 2021, succeeding Barry Rowland.